-I've already said that reflux is a symptom.
+Let me repeat for effect: Reflux is a Symptom.
 In fact, reflux is a symptom of multiple things, so it is vital that we understand what else is going on so that we figure out the correct cause for each individual child.

-However, here is my list of all the symptoms that may, or may not be present in a baby with reflux.
-As I said, these symptoms do not necessarily confirm a reflux, silent reflux, colic, CMPA, MSPI or other food intolerance or allergy on their own.
+Here is my list of all the symptoms that may, or may not be present in a baby with reflux.
+These symptoms do not necessarily confirm a reflux, silent reflux, colic, CMPA, MSPI or other food intolerance or allergy on their own.
 We must always look at the patterns and links between symptoms to understand what is going on.